• Home

 • Check out these springform pan lining tips to see how best to line your cheesecake tin.

-• To help your cheesecake set, whip cold cream to soft peaks and fold it into your orange cheesecake filling mixture gently.
+• To help your Christmas cheesecake set, whip cold cream to soft peaks and fold it into your orange cheesecake filling mixture gently.

 • To help prevent a soggy base, check whether your ginger cookie base layer is completely cool before you add the cheesecake filling.
 If not, pop it back into the fridge or freezer for another 10mins until it's cold.